 Key Differences Between Ecommerce and Dropshipping

 The primary difference between ecommerce and dropshipping lies in inventory management and fulfillment.
 In ecommerce, businesses purchase and store inventory, handling the entire supply chain, which gives them more control over product quality, shipping times, and pricing.
-In contrast, dropshipping eliminates the need for inventory management.
 Entrepreneurs partner with third-party suppliers who fulfill orders directly to customers, reducing upfront investment and limiting control over product quality and shipping speed.
 Ecommerce generally requires more capital and effort, while drop shipping offers a lower-risk, more flexible entry point into online business.

 Business Model and Structure